Project FRONTIER | Texas Tech University Health Sciences Center

 Project FRONTIER Data Request Center

 The goal of the Project FRONTIER is to support research on dementias and effects of aging.
 Project FRONTIER research volunteers participate in a variety of different assessments.
 Our data is complex and request criteria varies.
-To facilitate an investigator’s request, each of the documents below must be reviewed before submission of a request form.
-Failure to review these documents may result in an unnecessarily delayed request.

 Ready To Submit A Request?